nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.5 -- 2016.02.25

+* [Fixed] The canonicalUrl should be set properly to a fully qualified URL now
+* [Fixed] The Site Creator will now remember the LocalBusiness and Corporation settings
+* [Improved] Updated the README.md

 ### 1.1.4 -- 2016.02.19

 * [Added] Set the default Twig escaping strategy for robots.txt and humans.txt to false (so the tag output is not escaped)